Trains77/MyScripts/README.md

 # MyScripts
-Contains various scripts that I have made
+Contains various scripts that I have made,

+These scripts are Linux-only and are only tested to work on BASH

 Here are some of the commands that are here: